Frank Long

 Frank Long was a trackcutter and prospector.
 In 1882 he discovered the Zeehan-Dundas silver-lead field on the West Coast of Tasmania.

 Life and career

-Frank Long was Tasmanian, having been born to ex-convicts in Launceston in approximately 1844.
+Frank Long was Tasmanian, born to ex-convicts in Launceston around 1844.
 He spent his early years in Campbell Town.
 Long was a member of Charles Sprent's Mount Heemskirk expedition in 1876 and was known as a hardy and strong bushman.

 Discovery of the Zeehan-Dundas Silver-Lead Field

 Long discovered deposits of silver and lead in the Zeehan-Dundas silver-lead field.
 A nearby encampment grew, and the Mount Zeehan Post Office opened on 1 August 1888.
 Although Long's mineral discoveries generated wealth for many people, his later years were affected by rheumatism and alcoholism.
 The community of Zeehan helped Long secure a government pension so he could live out his days in dignity.
 Long was known as "the father of Zeehan" when he died in 1908.